469512345/CS4303-P2/README.md

 Ballista command is a simple city defense game where the player must protect their cities from falling meteorites (and more).

-# How to run Ballista Command
+# How to run Robotron 4303

 This game is just a java project which includes Processing as a library (libjars/core.jar).